 - Select the main Space (folder) that includes content you want to browse:

 - Shared is a Space for saved content that is organized by topic or group, not associated with a particular user.
-To see this Space, you must have permission to view it.
+To see this Space, you must have been assigned access to view it.

 - <Your name> is a personal folder for your own saved content.
-You can specify the permissions for your personal Space.
+You can assign access to your personal Space.

 - LookML Dashboards is a Space that exists if your organization creates dashboards using LookML code.
 To see this Space, you must have permission to see LookML dashboards.